zdzislaw-s/howtographql/README.md

 # howtographql

+New line

 Commits in this repository record my progress in going through [graphql-python Tutorial](https://www.howtographql.com/graphql-python/0-introduction/) and might be helpful to whoever intends to do that tutorial.

-There is a commit that includes Subscriptions, which unfortunately are not covered in the tutorial.
+Modif: There is a commit that includes Subscriptions, which unfortunately are not covered in the tutorial.

 The commits are roughly aligned with the original chapters (with my take on naming and such here and there) and are best followed alongside the tutorial.

-Here is the list of commits in chronological order:

 [`6c12b74`](https://github.com/zdzislaw-s/howtographql/commit/6c12b74abc6ccfcaad1bcec7412ad8a422a5da8f)` Add hackernews/`
 [`a3c193c`](https://github.com/zdzislaw-s/howtographql/commit/a3c193c60d02162a4782f0ce79f0a86b17b433e0)` Configure Graphene Django`